clarosjorge21/kickstarter-analysis/README.md

 ## Results

 **- What are two conclusions you can draw about the Outcomes based on Launch Date?**
-The first conclusion I came to from the Theater Outcomes based on Launch date is the month/season is extremely important.
+The first conclusion I came to from the Theater Outcomes based on Launch date is the months and seasons is extremely important.
 If you take a look at the numbers of successful months you will notice that the highest is May, June, July.
 The first conclusion I made was that the spring and the summer season are the most successful most likely due to weather.
 To conclude, the warmer the months, the higher the ticket sales.